hubyhub/cheatsheets/Security-basics.md

 Prevent XSRF:
-In clude an unpredictable token of some kind in the body, the URL or the headers that are sent between the client and server.
+Include an unpredictable token of some kind in the body, the URL or the headers that are sent between the client and server.
 In some implementations this additional token might be unique to that particular session, while in other implementations this token is unique to the individual request being made.